daironcastellanos/FOTO/Sprint 3.md

 Here are some additional functions that have been added to the backend API:

 Get_Photo
 This function retrieves a photo from the MongoDB database using the specified photo ID.
 The function reads the photo data into a byte slice and writes it to the HTTP response writer.
+We are continue working on the unit testing of this function.

 Get_Random_Picture
 This function retrieves a random picture from the MongoDB database.
 The function uses the math/rand package to generate a random number, and then uses the number to select a picture from the database.